Best of Both Worlds

 The expert design team at Beneteau Sailboats has implemented a safe, stable, & convenient system to package the advantages of both deep and shallow draft keels.
 A hydraulic lifting keel offered on the Oceanis 34.1 maximizes the hull’s potential when deployed, yet gives access to shores with shallow waters when retracted.

 When deployed, the lifting keel brings the performance of a very deep ballast in all points of sail.
-Having a lower center of gravity gives the boat significantly more leverage.
-This design also limits drag, as there is no bulb on the bottom of the keel.
+Without a weighted bulb on the bottom of the keel, this design also saves weight and limits drag.

 The option is ideal for sailors who want the critical performance boost a deeper keel offers but also need shoal draft to get to their marina.
 Pensacola Bay, for instance, is extremely deep yet the marinas and bayous get shallow quickly and require a compromise.